SALib/SALib/CONTRIBUTING.md

 Most of the sampling techniques make heavy use of pseudo-random number generators.
-Two are used primarily, `numpy.random` and the python standard library `random`.
+We use primarily `numpy.random` as the python standard library `random` library is inconsistent across Python 2 and 3.
-When writing tests for methods which use these random number generators, set the seeds using `random.seed(SEED)` and `numpy.random.seed(SEED)` where `SEED` is a fixed integer.
+When writing tests for methods which use these random number generators, set the seeds using `numpy.random.seed(SEED)` where `SEED` is a fixed integer.
 This will ensure that your tests are repeatable.

 ### Notes about scope